Google OAuth graduates

 Trust model

-Herald runs on your machine and connects to mail through accounts you configure.
-It keeps a local SQLite cache for fast search and navigation.
-AI is optional: normal email, cleanup, compose, and keyword search work without Ollama or cloud model keys.
+Herald runs on your machine and connects through accounts you configure.
+It keeps a local SQLite cache for fast search and navigation, asks before revealing remote preview images, and keeps AI optional: normal email, calendar, cleanup, compose, and keyword search work without Ollama or cloud model keys.

 Try without email